 A guy named Bob worked here?

-When we told Hung that the U.S. is pushing for a $15 an hour minimum wage, Manh simply responded, “Yeah, but for them, that will pay for only a single meal.
-For $1 I can feed my family for a week.”
-To thank him for his time, Gish Gallop gave him a couple dollars and got out of that godforsaken danger-zone of a factory.
+When we told Hung that the U.S. is pushing for a $15 an hour minimum wage, Manh responded, “Yeah, but for them, that will pay for only a single meal.
+For $1, I can feed my family for a week.”
+Gish Gallop gave him a couple of dollars and got out of that godforsaken danger zone of a factory to thank him for his time.

 When I glanced back, just before exiting the factory, I’m pretty sure I saw Mr. Manh flipping me off.
-Yeah, I think Hung shot me the bird.
+So yeah, I think Hung shot me the bird.
 He might have been aiming it at my cameraman, but I’m pretty sure it was aimed at me.